 Sometimes dry skin is simply an allergic reaction to an outside substance, which could be something naturally occurring like poison ivy or may be caused by medications and other topical skin care applications.Athlete’s Foot

 If you notice a great deal of dry skin on your foot, whether that be on the soles or in between your toes, it may be an indication of athlete’s foot.
 This condition is typical of athletes (hence the name) because of their propensity to sweat heavily while wearing constricting footwear.
 Usually, your foot will exhibit a scaly rash that may burn, itch, or sting.
 This type of skin fungus is very contagious, and can be spread through clothing, towels or contaminated floors, like the floor of a locker room.
-This can easily be treated with antifungal medication, but it is highly likely to reoccur if conditions remain the same.Eczema
+This can easily be treated with antifungal medication, but it is highly likely to recur if conditions remain the same.Eczema

 Eczema, also known as Atopic Dermatitis, is often hereditary and can last for years.
 It’s commonly observed on children, but adults can experience symptoms of this condition as well.
 This skin condition affects anywhere from 9 to 30 percent of the United States population, but those who live in dry climates tend to be more likely to develop it.
-For some, it disappears, while others struggle with this condition their entirely lives.
+For some, it disappears, while others struggle with this condition their entire lives.